appliedontolab/DOLCE/OWL/UC/readme.md

-This folder contains the instantiation of use cases based on DOLCE-OWL modules.
+This folder contains the instantiation of use cases based on DOLCE OWL modules.